 6 things to do these school holidays on the Fraser Coast

-It’s not just the school kids who are on holidays.
+It’s not just the school kids who are on holidays during July and September.
 Thousands of humpback whale mothers and their newborn calves are also taking some time out in the calm Fraser Coast waters.
+Sightings are most abundant during August and September.
 The best way to play with them is to jump on a whale watching tour from Hervey Bay and keep your eyes peeled for some seriously cool whale moves busting out of the water.

 Explore the hometown of Mary Poppins author P.L.
-Travers with a guided walking tour, focussed on the famous singing nanny in Maryborough.
+Travers with a guided walking tour, focused on the famous singing nanny in Maryborough.
 Your very own Mary Poppins-inspired character will take you around town, pointing out important connections from the stories, finishing with morning tea… and just a spoonful of sugar!
 Tours run every Thursday, Friday and Saturday.
-Cost: $20 per person.

 There’s nothing better than messing about in boats, and when you head out with Tri for a half-day Fraser Guided Fishing tour, you’ll soon work through your fishing apprenticeship chasing popular species like trevally and queenfish.
 Sticking to the nearby flats of the Sandy Straits, Tri will take you where the fish are biting and help you on the way to becoming the next pro (or at least threading your own hook).

 *This post was first published in 2014 and updated in July 2018